Snapshot

 Broadly, use cases can fall into three categories: design reviews, client presentations, and collaboration.

-• Client presentations: By bringing in high-quality photorealistic renders from Enscape, Lumion, V-Ray, Twinmotion, and other tools using 360 tour software like Sentio, you can transport your clients inside your designs using a wireless VR headset.
-A combination of speed and quality can be achieved on headsets like Quest 2 at a fraction of the prices of tethered VR headsets.
+Client presentations: By bringing in high-quality photorealistic renders from Enscape, Lumion, V-Ray, Twinmotion, and other tools using 360 tour software like Sentio, you can transport your clients inside your designs using a wireless VR headset.
+A combination of speed and quality can be achieved on headsets like Quest 2 at a fraction of the prices of tethered VR headsets, which works well with both monoscopic and stereoscopic panoramas.

 Conclusion

 In summary, the data on VR headset adoption across the globe and in Architecture suggests that wireless VR headsets will dominate the adoption across consumer and enterprise use cases.
 Therefore, building your workflow around this segment of headsets is the proper approach in the medium to long term.
 However, there are specific use cases that we mentioned above that merit evaluating tethered VR headsets.
-From the perspective of SENTIO VR: A product globally adopted by Design and construction professionals, we can certainly recommend that the Meta Quest 2 stands out in terms of capabilities, costs & ease of use in the spectrum of VR headsets for Architects in 2023.
+From the perspective of SENTIO VR, A product globally adopted by Design and construction professionals, we can certainly recommend that the Meta Quest 2 and Meta Quest 3 stand out in terms of capabilities, costs & ease of use in the spectrum of VR headsets for Architects in 2024.

-If you are interested in trying out immersive design reviews and client presentations, learn more about SENTIO VR here.
+If you are interested in trying out immersive design reviews and client presentations, Sign up today for a